umbraco/UmbracoDocs/Umbraco-Heartcore/Difference-between-heartcore-and-Umbraco-CMS.md

 ## Differences between Heartcore and Umbraco CMS

-Two things that are missing in Umbraco Heartcore that are available in the CMS are the package section as well as the template section.
+Two things that are missing in Umbraco Heartcore that are available in the CMS are the package section and the template section.

 Also, some special property aliases available in the CMS are not available in Umbraco Heartcore.